SalesConnection/Caction-Support/docs/Edit_Checklist_Dropdown_Options.md

     <img src="img/How_to_edit_checklist_dropdown_options_step_8.png">
    </p>

-9. Click the "Tick" icon if you wish to make the option become default.<br>
+9. Click the “Tick” icon if you wish to make the option become default, where in this case “Moderate” will be the preselected option every time.

+    If you don’t wish to have any preselected option, can just untick all options.

    <p align="center">
     <img src="img/How_to_edit_checklist_dropdown_options_step_9.png">
    </p>

-10. After editing, click the blue icon and click "OK" on the pop up message to save your change.<br>
+10. After editing, click the blue Save icon and click “OK” on the pop up message to save your changes.   <br>

    <p align="center">
     <img src="img/How_to_edit_checklist_dropdown_options_step_10.png">